Helen-HYF/-Helen-HYF.github.io/planning/backlog.md

 - [ ] As an customer I can click on the photo link and it will show me the necessary content.

-> There is a hoto with descriptions in order to convey more information about
+> There is a photo with descriptions in order to convey more information about
 > the content.

 ## Could-Haves